minsoehan/minsoehan.github.io/README.md

 2023-03-12 Sunday 19:07 07:07:23 PM

-If a zoom line is open in browser, it force to launch `zoom` application.
+If a zoom link is open in browser, it force to launch `zoom` application.
 It is annoying.
 To join a zoom meeting in browser, the zoom link need to be adjusted.
 For example, ...

 ---